 Essay responses will be used to evaluate your personal, professional and educational perspectives and experiences and the ability to effectively communicate ideas and organize written thoughts.
 Responses to essay questions should be double-spaced with a 12-point font and one-inch margin on all sides.
 Include your full name at the beginning of each document.
 Upload each essay as a separate document in the appropriate section.

-Statement of Purpose – 500 words or less
+Personal Statement – 500 words or less

 Optional Essay – 250 words or less

 To aid the admission committee in evaluating your application, use this essay to discuss anything in your academic and/or professional history that may require additional explanation.
 This essay is optional.

 Upload your optional essay in the “Program Materials” section of the application under the tab “Documents.”
 Select the “add document” button under “Other.”